-To help you understand and share this information, click here to download and print a booklet that summarizes the detailed information in the following sections.
+To help you understand and share this information, you can request our free booklet that summarizes the detailed information in the following sections.
 (This booklet was produced in February 2016, before the later approvals by the FDA of several additional drugs.
 Information about these recently approved drugs can be found in the Chemotherapy and Immunotherapy sections below.)

 There are numerous treatment options available to people diagnosed with squamous cell lung cancer, and doctors are working hard to develop and improve these treatments.

 - Learn about squamous cell lung cancer